 What?
 You don’t like playing choo-choo train with your child?
 You don’t like pretending you are an alien on another planet or a fairy in another land?
 Spending quality time with your child IS important but many, many parents have been made to feel guilty that they do not enjoy participating in child-like play.
 Children and adults play very differently.
 Often children will dictate to parents HOW to play a game and when the parent tries, the child will often say, “No, this way”, making it even less enjoyable to play their game.
 Choose something you love to do and share it with your child.
 Children LOVE to see what their parents like doing and often want to participate.

-You are a bad parent if you use the word “discipline” instead of “managing my child’s behaviors
+You’re a bad parent if you use the word “discipline”

 The word discipline comes from the word disciple, which means learner.
 Our children are the learners in our family along with us, as we are all constantly learning.
 It is our job to teach and guide our children through each stage of their lives.
 Getting caught up on a word just shifts the focus from what is important such as teaching the kids to have self-discipline All discipline is equal, I’ll agree, however, using the word “discipline” should never label you as a parent who doesn’t care about the well-being of your child.

-The more talking and explaining you do, the more your child will do the right thing
+The more talking/explaining you do, the more your child will do the right thing

-This is a myth because children, particularly from the ages of two to seven are concrete learners and do not have an understanding of logic and reasoning.
-They need simple sentences that they can follow and concrete experiences that they can understand.
-Any long lecture just goes in one ear and out the next.
-Simplicity is what works best, then adding more talking and explaining as they grow older and can actually comprehend what is being said.
+This is a myth because children, particularly from the ages of two to seven, are concrete learners and do not have an understanding of logic and reasoning.
+They need simple sentences they can understand and concrete experiences that they can follow.
+A long lecture just goes in one ear and out the next.
+Simplicity is what works best, then adding more talking and explaining later in life as they grow older and can actually comprehend what is being said works best.

 Letting your child struggle or get upset is bad parenting

-Although it is not easy to watch our children struggle or be upset it is necessary and at times it helps our children learn how to do new things themselves.
+Although it is not easy to watch our children struggle or be upset, it is necessary and at times.
+As a result it helps our children learn how to do new things themselves.
 We know that the only way our children learn anything is to practice and practice.
 Along with the practicing, there will be some frustration.
-Once they do master something they will feel great about themselves and THIS is the time to jump in and give them a high five, a hug and attention.
-Taking this experience of practice and mastery away from our children robs them of having confidence in themselves, the ability to be resilient and the feeling that they are capable.
+Once they do master something, they will feel great about themselves and THAT is the time to jump in and give them a high five, a hug and attention.
+Taking the experience of practice and mastery away from our children robs them of having confidence in themselves, the ability to be resilient and the feeling that they are capable of anything.